ACADEMIC PROGRAMMES AT NORTHFIELDS INTERNATIONAL SCHOOL

 For more information on Cambridge IGCSE, click here:

-In the final two years of school, students have the choice to follow one of two academic programmes.
-Northfields currently offers the Cambridge International AS and A Level programmes as well as the International Baccalaureate Diploma Programme (IBDP).
+In the final two years of school, students currently have the choice to follow one of two academic programmes: the International Baccalaureate Diploma Programme (IBDP) or the Cambridge International AS and A Level programme.
+Beginning in August 2021 and thereafter, all Northfields Year 12 students will enter the IB Diploma Programme at Northfields.

 INTERNATIONAL BACCALAUREATE- DIPLOMA PROGRAMME (IBDP)

-Organised by the International Baccalaureate Office based in Geneva, Switzerland, the International Baccalaureate (IB) is a very rigorous academic program which emphasises academic achievement, critical thinking, research skills and community service and community service.
-It has been operating world-wide for 50 years (since 1968) and is in place in almost 1500 schools in around 120 countries around the world.
+Organised by the International Baccalaureate Organisation based in Geneva, Switzerland, the International Baccalaureate Diploma Programme (IBDP) is a very rigorous academic programme which emphasises academic achievement, critical thinking, research skills and community service and community service.
+It has been operating world-wide for over 50 years (since 1968) and is in place in almost 1500 schools in around 120 countries around the world.

-The IB Diploma is very well regarded in virtually every country across the world.
-The IB Diploma Programme prepares students for university and encourages them to develop a variety of skills that are essential for functioning in a modern and ever evolving world.
+The IBDP is very well regarded in virtually every country across the world.
+The IB Diploma prepares students for university and encourages them to develop a variety of skills that are essential for functioning in a modern and ever evolving world.
 Students are encouraged to:

 -ask challenging questions